 Rationale: The Old City is a distinct neighbourhood in Nanaimo that is recognized for its historic charm and unique heritage values.
 These values warrant special attention and promote the preservation and rehabilitation of architecturally and historically significant buildings and heritage features.
-The Old City Neighbourhood supports small-scale commercial uses and low to medium density residential uses, typically up to three storeys in height, including the conversion of character homes to multi-unit residential and/or business and professional offices.
+The Old City Neighbourhood supports small-scale commercial uses and low to medium density residential uses, typically up to three storeys in height, including the conversion of character homes to multiunit residential and/or business and professional offices.
 Site and building design must celebrate the Old City Neighbourhood heritage, while also supporting sensitive infill development.
 See also Part D4 'Future Land Use Designations' of City Plan.
 In addition to the General Design Guidelines, the following guidelines apply to development within the Old City Neighbourhood land use designation.

-Building Design 3.5.1

-- 3.5.1.1 Building design that respects and celebrates the heritage of the neighbourhood is encouraged, including the preservation and rehabilitation of character homes and heritage features. - 3.5.1.2 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings, to ensure an appropriate transition in form and scale and complement existing neighbourhood character. - 3.5.1.3 Where building heights greater than three storeys occur: - i.
-A stepped transition should be provided to adjacent buildings. - ii.
-Minimize height impacts by using natural or built features such as siting the building in the slope of land or along a transportation corridor. - 3.5.1.4 Roof forms and vertical massing should consider views (for onsite residents), consider and be sympathetic to views from adjacent buildings, and contribute to a diversity of building forms. - 3.5.1.5 When choosing the siting and height of a building, consider and minimize the impact on existing public view corridors. - 3.5.1.6 Pitched roofs with substantial roof overhangs, and roofing materials such as wood shingles, wood shakes or other durable material in shake profile are encouraged.
+- 3.5.1.1 The design of new buildings should carefully consider the siting, height, and massing of adjacent buildings, to ensure an appropriate transition in form and scale and complement existing neighbourhood character. - 3.5.1.2 Where building heights greater than three storeys occur:

+i.
+A stepped transition should be provided to adjacent buildings.

+ii.
+Minimize height impacts by using natural or built features such as siting the building in the slope of land or along a transportation corridor.

-- 3.5.1.7 Provide each dwelling unit and building with an inviting and easily identifiable ground floor entry that is visible from the street with lighting that illuminates the address. - 3.5.1.8 Incorporate porches, verandas, and balconies as traditional socializing spaces and important elements in building massing to create open space at the base of a building that balances the building mass above. - 3.5.1.9 Projections and recesses are encouraged, with consideration to energy performance needs, to create visual interest with features such as bays, dormers, turrets, room projections, porches, and recessed balconies. - 3.5.1.10 The use of traditional wall cladding and materials is encouraged, such as horizontal wood siding (either shiplap or clapboard), wood shingles, and smooth troweled stucco combined with wide wood trim and railings. - 3.5.1.11 Contemporary building finishes may be incorporated where they achieve a level of detailing and layering that is complementary to the neighbourhood context. - 3.5.1.12 Concrete block, plain concrete or painted finishes as a façade for exterior walls is strongly discouraged.
+- 3.5.1.3 Rooflines and vertical massing should be designed to contribute to a diversity of building forms and preserve public view corridors to the greatest extent possible. - 3.5.1.4 Pitched roofs with substantial roof overhangs, and roofing materials such as wood shingles, wood shakes or asphalt shingles are encouraged. - 3.5.1.5 Provide each dwelling unit and building with an inviting and easily identifiable ground floor entry that is visible from the street with lighting that illuminates the address. - 3.5.1.6 Incorporate porches, verandas, and balconies as traditional socializing spaces and important elements in building massing.
+These elements should create a void or open space at the base of a building, providing a balance to the building mass above. - 3.5.1.7 Projections and recesses are encouraged, with consideration to energy performance needs, to create visual interest with features such as bays, dormers, turrets, room projections, porches and recessed balconies.

-- 3.5.1.13 The overall choice of materials and colour should create a cohesive visual composition reflective of the Old City neighbourhood.
-Colour schemes with two or more contrasting or complementary hues should be used, emphasizing architectural details such as window trim, doors, and fascia boards. - 3.5.1.14 The use of the following window types are encouraged: - i.
-Rectangular windows with wide wood trim and casings. - ii.
-Traditional bays and corner windows. - iii.
+- 3.5.1.8 The use of traditional wall cladding and materials is encouraged, such as horizontal wood siding (either shiplap or clapboard), wood shingles, and smooth troweled stucco combined with robust wood trim and railings. - 3.5.1.9 Contemporary building finishes may be incorporated where they achieve a level of detailing and layering that is complementary to the neighbourhood context. - 3.5.1.10 Concrete block, plain concrete or painted finishes as a façade for exterior walls is strongly discouraged. - 3.5.1.11 The overall choice of materials and colour should create a cohesive visual composition suitable for a traditional residential neighbourhood.
+Colour schemes with two or more contrasting or complementary hues should be used, emphasizing architectural details such as window trim, doors, and fascia boards. - 3.5.1.12 The use of the following window types are encouraged:

+i.
+Rectangular windows with wide wood trim and casings.

+ii.
+Traditional bays and corner windows.

+iii.
 Bay windows, turrets, box windows and dormer windows.

-- 3.5.1.15 The amount of window to wall area should be limited to give a traditional appearance. - 3.5.1.16 Window arrangement from floor to floor should demonstrate a balance of order, if not a geometric symmetry. - 3.5.1.17 Feature windows with wooden grilles or stained-glass panels are encouraged.
+3.5.1.13 The amount of window to wall area should be limited to give a traditional appearance.

+- 3.5.1.14 Window arrangement from floor to floor should demonstrate a balance of order, if not a geometric symmetry. - 3.5.1.15 Feature windows with wooden grilles or stained-glass panels are encouraged.